shakilaShaik/shakilaShaik/README.md

 👋 Hi, I'm Shakila Shaik
-🚀 About Me

 I'm a full-stack developer with hands-on experience in building modern, secure, and scalable applications.
-I’ve worked on real-world projects involving React, Node.js, and Python, and have also built Ethereum smart contracts and integrated blockchain features using Web3.js and MetaMask.
+I’ve worked on real-world projects involving React, Node.js, and Python.